macsforme/leaguesunited/readme.txt

 git clone -b serverconfig  https://github.com/macsforme/leaguesunited

-Once you have obtained this directory, please edit the config.txt file with your bzfs list server key, your server location and any other settings specific to your system (see the file for all possible settings).
+Once you have obtained this directory, please copy the config.example.txt file to "config.txt," and edit it with your bzfs list server key, your server location and any other settings specific to your system (see the file for all possible settings).

 To start the server, execute the start.sh script.
 You may execute this script from any directory (you need not have your working directory be this one).
 The